 About Dr Gerard McMahon

 Gerry McMahon is acknowledged as a national expert in the area of People Management and Employee Relations.
 He has over 30 years’ experience working as a presenter cum lecturer in the area, across a host of reputable public and private sector, 3rd level educational and academic institutions.
-He has also got extensive experience working as a consultant, trainer, mediator, coach, team builder, investigator, researcher, facilitator, arbitrator and expert witness on behalf of a wide range of Government departments, public sector enterprises, semi-state entities, blue chip companies, professional institutes, trade unions, employer and community\voluntary and religious organisations.
+He has also got extensive experience working as a consultant, negotiator, trainer, adjudicator, mediator, coach, team builder, investigator, researcher, facilitator, arbitrator and expert witness on behalf of a wide range of Government departments, public sector enterprises, semi-state entities, blue chip companies, professional institutes, trade unions, employer and community\voluntary and religious organisations.

-He has also served as a member of the C.I.P.D.’s Adjudication Board for the ‘National Learning & Development’ and the ‘Excellence in Human Resource Management’ Awards and of the ‘H.R.
+He has also served as a member of Legal Island’s ‘Irish H.R.
+Awards’ panel,the C.I.P.D.’s Adjudication Board for the ‘National Learning & Development’ and the ‘Excellence in Human Resource Management’ awards and of the ‘H.R.
 Leaders’ Forum’.
 He is a Council member of the Irish Association for Industrial Relations.

 In 2015 Gerry was appointed by the Minister for Jobs, Enterprise and Innovation to serve as a Judge\Adjudicator at the Workplace Relations Commission, c/o Labour Court, where he is currently active.